-- Directing students to Blessing Occupational Health or House Supervisor immediately following an injury during class, clinical, or College employment for a drug test if the student was displaying behaviors indicative of Unfitness for Duty. - Reporting to College Administration all students who have been criminally convicted for drugrelated activity - Clinical agencies are notified - · Identifying students Unfit for Duty - Seeking verification of another professional when a student is suspected of being Unfit for Duty - Working with student to arrange a ride to/from Blessing Occupational Health. - Student is not allowed to leave current location via own personal vehicle - Employees are discouraged from transporting students - The College does not take financial responsibility or accept liability for employees who personally provide student transportation.
+- Directing students to Blessing Occupational Health or House Supervisor immediately following an injury during class, clinical, or College employment for a drug test if the student was displaying behaviors indicative of Unfitness for Duty. - Reporting to College Administration all students who have been criminally convicted for drugrelated activity - Clinical agencies are notified - Identifying students Unfit for Duty - Seeking verification of another professional when a student is suspected of being Unfit for Duty - Faculty will make reasonable attempts to get coverage for students on the unit or an escort from the College (faculty or staff) for the student.
+If unable to secure someone from the college, faculty may seek assistance from nursing staff/management, as appropriate for the unit/patient care/student needs. - Working with student to arrange a ride to/from Blessing Occupational Health. - Student is not allowed to leave current location via own personal vehicle - Employees are discouraged from transporting students - The College does not take financial responsibility or accept liability for employees who personally provide student transportation.